Scalable hybrid quantum Monte Carlo simulation of U(1) gauge field coupled to fermions on GPU: Introduction

+On the computational side, progress has been hindered by the absence of efficient and unbiased methods.
+Determinant quantum Monte Carlo (DQMC) has been applied to finite-size lattice QED$_3$~\cite{XYXuU12018,wangDynamics2019, janssenConfinement2020}, but its computational cost scales as $O(N_\tau V_s^3)$, with $N_\tau$ the imaginary-time extent and $V_s$ the spatial volume.
+This cubic scaling, together with slow dynamics of local gauge updates, restricts simulations to small lattices and low precision.
+In critical phases such as the DSL, DQMC also suffers from severe autocorrelation effects~\cite{panSelf2025}, further reducing efficiency.
+As a result, DQMC has not been able to access sufficiently large scales to settle questions about operator scaling dimensions or to confirm the conformal properties of QED$_3$.

+Hybrid quantum Monte Carlo (HQMC) offers an appealing alternative~\cite{Scalettar1987,Duane1987,Gupta1988,Beyl2018}.
+Unlike local-update DQMC, HQMC updates gauge field configurations globally using Hamiltonian dynamics, while the pseudofermion representation replaces explicit determinant evaluations by iterative solutions of linear systems.
+In principle this reduces the complexity from $O(N_\tau V_s^3)$ to $O(N_\tau V_s)$, and is inherently well suited to parallelization.
+Yet in earlier condensed matter applications, HQMC faced difficulties such as poor matrix conditioning and diverging iteration counts~\cite{Scalettar1987,White1988}, which limited its practical advantages.
+More recently, HQMC has been successfully applied to spin-fermion models~\cite{patel2024strange,lunts2023non}, where optimizations including preconditioned conjugate gradient solvers, matrix-free multiplications, and GPU acceleration enabled large-scale simulations.
+With these computational improvements, the non-Fermi-liquid scaling in the fermionic self-energy and bosonic propagators (space-time correlation functions) are observed.
+These encouraging developments motivate a dedicated HQMC approach to lattice QED$_3$.

-Inspired by such development.
-In this paper, we apply HQMC to simulate a $U(1)$ gauge field model coupled to $N_f=2$ fermions at (2+1)d space-time on GPU, and manage to scale the simulation size up to $N_\tau\times L\times L = 660\times66\times66$, which, to the best of our knowledge, is a huge improvement in simulation size compared to all previous DQMC studies of this model~\cite{XYXuU12018,wangDynamics2019,janssenConfinement2020}, which is typically up to $N_\tau\times L\times L= 200\times 20\times 20$, as well as three times larger than the HQMC study of a different spin-fermion model in Ref.~\cite{patel2024strange, lunts2023non}.
-Such improvements are achieved by the implementation of the following several GPU related optimization techniques tailored to this problem, including \begin{enumerate} \item the problem-specific preconditioner computation, \item customized CUDA kernel for matrix-vector multiplication that exploits the specific sparsity pattern, and \item CUDA graph acceleration that minimizes kernel launch overhead. \end{enumerate} With these advances, in this fundamental model, computational complexity is now successfully reduced from DQMC's $O(N_\tau V_s^3)$ to a linear complexity $O(N_\tau V_s)$ with respect to imaginary time $N_\tau$ and spatial volume $V_s$.
+Inspired by this progress, in this paper we apply HQMC to simulate a $U(1)$ gauge field model coupled to $N_f=2$ fermions in (2+1)d, fully accelerated on GPUs.
+We scale the simulation size up to $N_\tau \times L \times L = 660 \times 66 \times 66$, which represents a major improvement over previous DQMC studies of this model~\cite{XYXuU12018,wangDynamics2019,janssenConfinement2020} (typically limited to $200 \times 20 \times 20$), and exceeds by more than a factor of three the largest HQMC applications in spin-fermion models~\cite{patel2024strange,lunts2023non}.
+This advance is achieved through three problem-specific GPU optimizations: \begin{itemize} \item a tailored preconditioner that stabilizes and accelerates the conjugate gradient solver, \item customized CUDA kernels for matrix–vector multiplication exploiting the sparsity pattern of the fermion matrix, and \item CUDA graph compilation to minimize kernel-launch overhead. \end{itemize}